patrickgramatowski/habluhablu_gem/README.md

 HabluHablu is a CLI written in Ruby, which allows you to generate language file with translations of the most useful phrases.

-The main goal for me is to create a library of translations the most of languages and maybe even for the most popular dialects.
+The main goal for me is to create a library of translations for the most of languages and maybe even for the most popular dialects.

 ## Supported languages